7-Segments-Board for Embedded Systems

 The module specifications are as follows:

-• Seven-segments LED to display 8-bit data in hex format at minimum.
+2. Output: Seven-segments LED to display 8-bit data in hex format at a minimum.

-7-Segments-Board 1.0 is designed to work well with minimum I/O pin resources, as I/O ports are strictly limited in common embedded system.
+4. Minimum port usage.
+7-Segments-Board 1.0 is designed to work well with minimum I/O pin resources, as I/O ports are strictly limited in a common embedded system.

 Block Diagram

-In order to drive 7-segments LED display with small power, decoder and SIPO works together to multiplex the display.
-It takes input signal frequency of 20-25 Hz (i.e. 40-50 ms period) at minimum to flash the display on and off so that human eyes don’t see the flicker.
-The number of 7-segments display depends on MCU I/O port availability and it sizes up the decoder as well.
-In this module two 2-digit-in-1-package of 7-segments LED components are used.
+To drive a 7-segments LED display with small power, the decoder and SIPO work together to multiplex the display.
+It takes an input signal frequency of 20-25 Hz (i.e., 40-50 ms period) at minimum to flash the display on and off so that human eyes don’t see the flicker.
+The number of 7-segments display depends on MCU I/O port availability, and it sizes up the decoder as well.
+In this module, two 2-digit-in-1-package of 7-segments LED components are used.
 It means this module can display 4 digits at once.
 Therefore 2-to-4 decoder is used.
-Total number of pin for decoder is 2 pins.
+The total number of pins for the decoder is 2 pins.

-PB switches is integrated in the module for any purposes, such as to switch the display from one mode to another.
+PB switches are integrated into the module for any purpose, such as to switch the display from one mode to another.
 The rest pin available (3 pins) is used for these switches.

 Tools